JustinDudley/alg-slice-flip-and-widen/testing/README.txt

-LIBRARY OF 15 NOTABLE TEST ALGS
+README   /   LIBRARY OF 17 NOTABLE TEST ALGS

 THE WORK OUTLINED BELOW HAS ALREADY BEEN DONE.
 IN FUTURE, THE WAY TO TEST THE CURRENT PROGRAM AGAINST A CORRECTLY WORKING VERSION IS:
-  -- SET is_test TO True, PASTE THE ALGS FROM THE FILE "testing/TEST_SUITE_15__INPUT_Wed.txt" INTO THE FILE "alg_list_input.txt", RUN PROGRAM, COMPARE OUTPUT FILE TO THE FILE "testing/TEST_SUITE_15__OUTPUT_Wed__comments_included.txt" USING DIFFCHECKER ONLINE
+  -- SET is_test TO True, PASTE THE ALGS FROM THE FILE "testing/TEST_SUITE_17__INPUT_Wed.txt" INTO THE FILE "alg_list_input.txt", RUN PROGRAM, COMPARE OUTPUT FILE TO THE FILE "testing/TEST_SUITE_17__OUTPUT_Wed__comments_included.txt" USING DIFFCHECKER ONLINE
-  -- SET is_test TO False, PASTE THE ALGS FROM THE FILE "testing/TEST_SUITE_15__INPUT_Wed.txt" INTO THE FILE "alg_list_input.txt", RUN PROGRAM, COMPARE OUTPUT FILE TO THE FILE "testing/TEST_SUITE_15__OUTPUT_Wed.txt" USING DIFFCHECKER ONLINE
+  -- SET is_test TO False, PASTE THE ALGS FROM THE FILE "testing/TEST_SUITE_17__INPUT_Wed.txt" INTO THE FILE "alg_list_input.txt", RUN PROGRAM, COMPARE OUTPUT FILE TO THE FILE "testing/TEST_SUITE_17__OUTPUT_Wed.txt" USING DIFFCHECKER ONLINE

-These 15 algs were carefully selected to represent the whole.
+These 17 algs were carefully selected to represent the whole.
 The algs belong to DIFFERENT GROUPS, so beware when running them through various projects:  They won't produce the same centers OR the same edges/corners as each other.
 Currently, these algs and their results constitue the entirety of my testing suite.

-How to use the 15 algs to test this programming:
+How to use the 17 algs to test this programming:
 Run the program, open the resultant output file

   # check VALIDITY with validate-alg-list project   --Does each alg induce the correct pattern on the cube?
 [Algs belong to different groups, so must run them separately through validate-alg-list]
 	# check for DUPLICATES   --Using google sheets or Excel, check for duplicates in result list (AFTER eliminating the Y0 symbol).
 Duplicates would indicate ive done something wrong logically.
-	# check COMPLETENESS (painstaking)  --see the 15 algs below
+	# check COMPLETENESS (painstaking)  --see the 17 algs below
       - check a corners alg that has a slice.
       - check algs that have 0, 1, 2 and 3 slices.
       - check the X0 case for proper inclusion of the non-comp base alg